You’re probably not investing enough to have the retirement you want.

 It’s true that the important thing associated with saving and investing is that you get started.
 Right now.
 Even if you only have a few bucks a month to invest, you should get started.
 However, it’s vital that you progress further as you earn more money.
 It’s not going to help you much if you remain at the same level of investing throughout your life.

-It’s true that, while you are a college kid with a part-time job, or while you are working on digging out from under mounds of debt, you might only be able to invest $50 or $100 a month.
-(Interestingly, the investing web site Betterment expects you to invest $100 a month at a minimum.)
+It’s true that, while you are a college kid with a part-time job or while you are working on digging out from under mounds of debt, you might only be able to invest $50 or $100 a month.
+(With a site like Betterment, you can set up automatic investments.
+Also, read my Betterment Review.)

 Don’t think for a second, though, that investing $100 a month automatically for the rest of your working life is the road to riches in retirement.
 As you pay down debt, move on to better jobs, and find yourself with a higher income, you need to boost what you are investing each month.
 If it’s too hard to make the jump from investing $100 a month to investing $500 a month (or more), you can step it up.
 Make a plan over the next few months to add another $50 a month to your automatic investment.
 Every two or three months, step up your monthly investing plan by a little more.